imjunaida/Line-Plane-CARV/README.md

 This version of software is based on [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2).
 However we made significant change to the code to make it work on lateset OPENCV and ROS version as of December 2022.
 We release this software under GPLv3 license.

-For more details on the maths and theory behind this system follow the webpage of this project: [PlaneSlam](https://sites.google.com/ualberta.ca/planeslam)
+For more details on the maths,theory, and experimental results of this system follow the webpage of this project: [PlaneSlam](https://sites.google.com/ualberta.ca/planeslam)

  ![Overview](https://github.com/imjunaida/Line-Plane-CARV/assets/30365313/355a0cb7-589d-45cc-9370-6fea48aa567e)